Overview: How to cope with the changes amidst the COVID-19 pandemic

 Declining record sales and increased live streaming have forced musicians to rely on online live gigs to survive in several parts of the world as the global covid19 pandemic has forced several music events to cancel.

 In Uganda, musicians and those working in the Arts industry are particularly vulnerable as they find themselves scrambling to find a way to generate income and stay afloat after the rug has been pulled from under them.

-The fact is, there is a possibility that the last places the Government of the Republic of Uganda will open, will be bars and entertainment related public gatherings until the threat posed by COVID-19 is neutralized.
+The fact is, there is a possibility that the last places the Government of the Republic of Uganda will open, will be bars and entertainment-related public gatherings until the threat posed by COVID-19 is neutralized.
 This is going to put our musicians in a very vulnerable position.
-In the same spirit, this is the period going to put so many musician’s managements to test.
+In the same spirit, this is the period going to put so many musicians’ managements to the test.